Pasta Bake with Pumpkin Tomato Sauce

 Why You’ll Love this Pumpkin Pasta Bake:

-It’s also the tastiest way to sneak in loads of nutrient-rich veggies like pumpkin, tomatoes, mushrooms, greens, and onion.
+It’s also the tastiest way to sneak in loads of nutrient-rich veggies like pumpkin, tomatoes, mushrooms, and greens.
 It’s so hearty that even the most devout carnivores will swoon over this vegetarian pasta.

 • Pumpkin Puree: You need one 15-oz. can of pure pumpkin puree (NOT pumpkin pie filling), which adds quintessential fall flavor and creaminess.
-I use Libby’s canned pumpkin puree, which has the best texture and flavor.
+Pumpkin puree is also rich in fiber and antioxidants for a nutrient boost.

 • Pasta: Any pasta shape will do the job here, however avoid using long strands like spaghetti or linguine.
 I personally love using Mezza rigatoni, which is just a smaller size of rigatoni.
 Other suitable shapes include shells, ziti or any other tubular pasta, fusilli, or farfalle.